Felly Bull

 6. Then add the beans and Slow Cook/30 minutes/95°C until the pork is very tender.
 Season to taste then serve hot.

-7. We enjoyed ours with basmati rice, grated cheese, sour cream and garlic bread on the side.
+7. We enjoy ours with basmati rice, garnished with grated cheese and sour cream, and nachos on the side.

 Non-Thermomix Instructions